phalcon-orphanage/docs/en/reference/di.rst

 * We can easily replace a component with one created by ourselves or a third party.
 * We have full control of the object initialization, allowing us to set these objects, as needed before delivering them to components.
-* We can get global instances of components in a structured and unified way
+* We can get global instances of components in a structured and unified way.

 Services can be registered using several types of definitions: